Accessibility at Bloom

 Bord Bia Bloom Festival map – Click Here

 The mobile ATM onsite is wheelchair accessible.
 However, we advise all visitors to bring any money that they might need for the festival with them.
-Please note, we have asked our vendors to try and use cashless transaction mechanisms.
+Please note, we have asked our vendors to use cashless transaction mechanisms where possible.

 Wheelchair Hire